Social Media tactics to grow your salon

 There is a whole video world out there that has untapped potential to grow your salon from the click of a button.
 (Recording button that is!)

 Check out Buffer social to find out how to create your own channel.

-Like with many successful businesses nowadays, you expect to see a social media presence right across the board, and you my friend, are no exception.
+Like with many successful businesses nowadays, you expect to see a social media presence right across the board so your salon is no exception.

 This is because when used correctly, your level of authority in your industry is elevated.
 It is another great platform for customer interaction.

 There is a reason people love watching puppy videos or people falling over…because it is entertaining!
 Make sure your videos uphold some entertainment value and provide a unique insight into your brand that traditional marketing is unable to do.